OpenWaterFoundation/owf-app-geoprocessor-python-doc-user/mkdocs-project/docs/introduction/introduction.md

 1. Read GeoLayers from one or more sources.
 2. Perform geospatial processing and/or analysis on the GeoLayers.
-3. Output modified versions of the GeoLayers, and/or other representations of data such as analysis results.
+3. Output modified versions of the GeoLayers, and/or other information products.
+4. Optionally, automate creation of map configuration files, for use in other applications.

 The above simple workflow can be scaled to process large amounts of data.